clbrannon/carlisle/README.md

 * Swift 5 + SwiftUI, in Xcode.
 * iPhone

 * You'll need your own OpenAI API key and to have already created an AI Assistant.
 Creating the Assistant can be done either through OpenAI's developer UI, or through their endpoint.
+Uncomment and add information to Carlisle/Backend/Credentials.swift

 ### Installing